Chiragp185/Hangman-CPP/README.md

 # Hangman-CPP
 Hangman using C++

 This is the code for the Hangman game created by me using **C++**.
 It was created for a project when I was in school.
 I used to play this game from my childhood and loved it.
 So when I got an opportunity to recreate a beautiful game like this by myself, I couldn't hold back.
-Hangman is one of my first projects which is close to my heart.
+Hangman is one of my first projects and it is close to my heart.

 The **HANGMANv7.cpp** file is the one with the final code with which you can play/experiment.

+If you haven’t played Hangman before and if you want to understand the game better, I suggest you watch this video: https://www.youtube.com/watch?v=cGOeiQfjYPk

+For running the code, you can use a free and open source software like **Turbo C7 by Akki**.
+My code has been written using this compiler and I assure you that it runs perfectly in this.

+If you want to see how the game looks like, please check out the screenshots.

 There are multiple files .cpp showing different versions and how I improved the game, step by step.
 You can find these older versions in the folder named *OlderVersions*.
 A description of each of these versions can be found below if you want to read.

-If you haven’t played Hangman before and if you want to understand the game better, I suggest you watch this video: https://www.youtube.com/watch?v=cGOeiQfjYPk

-For running the code, you can use a free and open source software like **Turbo C7 by Akki**.
-My code has been written using this compiler and I assure you that it runs perfectly in this.
+If you want to learn and understand the code, please refer the program documentation, older versions and the content below.

 ## HANGAMAN v7: -
 Final code of the game.
 Works beautifully.
 Simple and plain graphics.
 Just compile, run and enjoy :)